 Editor's Note: if is FFS whether the OCIs populated from an NF Service Producer may change the OCI scope in subsequent updates of OCI, e.g. OCI is populated with NF set scope, and then change to NF instance.

-Editor's Note: if is FFS if OLC for indirect communications will require additional changes.